cmcgee-mac/norm/README.md

 }
 ```

-Once you declare your statement as outside of a method  you get additional features
+Once you declare your statement as first class you get additional features
 such as compile-time checking.
 For example, if you have
 variables in your SQL that don't match a field in the parameters class then you
 get a compile error.
 If you have malformed SQL code the compiler will show an error